Drug repurposing emerges as viable option for rare disease treatment

-With few options available for the treatment of rare diseases, the practice of repurposing existing drugs has gained traction as an effective strategy.
+With few options available for the treatment of rare diseases, the practice of drug repurposing has gained traction as an effective strategy.

 With genome sequencing revealing new rare diseases, it is now known that at least 5% of the world population lives with a rare disease.
 Drug development must pick up the pace to keep up with rare disease diagnoses.
 This is however incredibly difficult for a lot of reasons, but mainly the fact that rare diseases, by definition, have few patients for clinical trials.